OCR-D/spec/cli.md

 Data printed to `STDERR` and `STDOUT` is captured linewise and stored as log data.

-Processors have to adjust their logging verbosity according to the `--log-level` parameter.
+Processors must adjust logging verbosity according to the [`--log-level` parameter](#-l---log-level-loglevel).

-Errors, especially those leading to an exception, has to be printed to `STDERR`.
+Errors, especially those leading to exceptions, must be printed to `STDERR`.

 ## URL/file convention